gaudel/java_PS3/guidelines_for_online_practical_session.md

-# TP2: OOP like a boss
+# PS3: Java++
 > After [Samuel toubon](http://wikisamuel.github.io/java/#/)'s modification of [Olivier Levitt](https://formations.levitt.fr/poo-java/#/)'s job.

 * Use of advanced OOP concepts
-* New various features for the application
+* Enums
+* Containers
+* Exceptions
-* Creation and comparison of simple AIs
+* Creation and comparison of simple Artifical Intelligences (AI)

+This is not a brand new practical work.
+The main goal is to stabilize your Java knowledge.

+Some leftovers from practical work 2 are back.
+Let's code some AI !

 ## WARNING